liliana-sanfilippo/igem-wiki-guide/README.md

 To get to the guide, simply click the link above (Quick links).
 It awlays contains the newest version, since the document is updated automatically.

 ## The template wiki
 The template wiki is currently being reworked and transferred here as well as the wiki guide.
-Technical documentation will be added to the READMDE.
+Technical documentation will be added to the README.